CFG-Group-7/CFG-Group-Project/README.md

 Please note that Zoopedia is a React app run through Node.js.
 Please ensure these are installed on your machine prior to running the app.

-In order to run Zoopedia, you will also need to install the following packages:
+In order to run Zoopedia, you will need to install the dependencies: npm i

+Then start the application using the following command: npm run dev

 `npm install react-router-dom`